ARD No Longer Counts as a Prior DUI Offense in PA

 What Does Shifflett Mean for DUI Defendants in PA?

-This ruling has an immediate and powerful impact.
+This ruling has a profound and immediate impact.
 If you are currently facing DUI charges and your only past offense was resolved through ARD, you can no longer be treated like a repeat offender.

 That could mean no mandatory jail time, lower fines, a shorter license suspension, and eligibility for treatment programs instead of harsher punishment.

-This ruling applies across all counties in Pennsylvania, and judges and prosecutors are now adjusting their policies to follow the new law.
+This ruling applies to all counties in Pennsylvania, and judges and prosecutors are now adjusting their policies to comply with the new law.

 Already Facing DUI Charges?
 Here’s How Shifflett Might Help You